cnnrbrn/noob-nerds-content/javascript/objects/optional-chaining.md

 then trying to access `product.image.url` would throw a [type error](/javascript/objects/optional-chaining).

-Using the optional chaining operator to access a property that may not exist will return the value `undefined` rather than an error if the property does not exist.
+Using the optional chaining operator will return the value `undefined` rather than an error if the property does not exist.

-So `imageUrl` will be assigned the value undefined in the code below if there is no `image` property on the `product` object.
+So `imageUrl` will be assigned the value `undefined` in the code below if there is no `image` property on the `product` object.

 ```js
 const imageUrl = product.image?.url;